Young Musicians Programme

 The work of young composers is supported through exciting project led by NZSM composition staff and postgraduate students.

-Our PULSE class focuses on building musicianship through the performing arts in a joint venture between NZSM and Royal New Zealand Ballet with support from Trinity College London.
+Our PULSE class focuses on building musicianship through the performing arts in a joint venture between NZSM and the Royal New Zealand Ballet with support from Trinity College London.

 Many graduates of YMP study music at tertiary level, whether at Victoria University’s NZSM or at other leading music schools abroad, and many have gone on to pursue successful musical careers.
 Whatever direction our students take, we believe the experiences we offer at YMP will provide them with lasting inspiration and invaluable opportunities for musical and personal development.